 (1) In this section —

-“exemption” means an exemption granted under this Part;
+exemption means an exemption granted under this Part;

-“national scheme” means a scheme involving substantially uniform laws that operate in a majority of Australian jurisdictions.
+national scheme means a scheme involving substantially uniform laws that operate in a majority of Australian jurisdictions.

 (2) An exemption may be granted on an application to, or on the initiative of, the Minister or the Chief Officer, as the case requires.